Research Division Rooms

 Call for proposals to establish and run FEBS Research Division Rooms on the FEBS Network

-This FEBS Network has initially focused on ‘Channels’ of expert content for targeted audiences, such as early career scientists or people engaged in teaching molecular life sciences.
-However, a further important aim of the FEBS Network is to offer online forums for researchers focused on particular areas in the molecular life sciences – for staying updated, learning, support, discussion and connecting with others interested in the same topic and issues.
+This FEBS Network (network.febs.org) has initially focused on ‘Channels’ of expert content for targeted audiences within the molecular life sciences community, such as early career scientists or people engaged in university teaching.
+However, a further possibility for the FEBS Network is to offer online forums for researchers focused on particular areas in the molecular life sciences – for staying updated, learning, support, discussion and connecting with others interested in the same topic and issues.
 Forum topics could be research fields (e.g. autophagy) or specific research techniques/methodology (e.g. fluorescence microscopy).

 These forums will be offered as curated 'Research Division Rooms' on the site.
-In a given Research Division Room, there are expected to be experts (invited and approved by the ‘curator’ for the room), who can upload content to the Room and answer questions.
-Registered users are expected to be able to view content, follow experts, ask questions and comment.
+In a given Research Division Room, there are expected to be experts (invited and approved by the ‘curator’ for the room), who can upload content to the room.
+Registered users will be be able to view content, follow experts, and comment.
+Rooms can also offer directories showing the profiles of contributors and members of a room, and a 'Conversations' feature.
+Alerts for updates to activity in the room can be set up by users.

-Research Division Rooms could be open (unrestricted in number or origin of members), or closed (i.e. invitation only).
-Closed rooms might suit particular purposes, such as a delegates-only space associated with an event or a special interest groups, while open groups could allow wider discussion and impact.
+Research Division Rooms could be open or closed.
+Closed rooms (invitation only) might suit particular purposes, such as a delegates-only space associated with an event or a special interest group, while open groups could allow wider discussion and impact.
 The content and discussion among members in a closed room will be seen by the members only.
-Some content uploaded to rooms of wider interest could be featured in the ‘Research’ Channel of the FEBS Network according to the curator’s decision and the consent of the contributor.
+Some content uploaded to open rooms of wider interest could be featured in the ‘Research’ Channel of the FEBS Network according to the curator’s decision.

 Research Division Rooms should be proposed by a member of a FEBS Constituent Society or a FEBS Advanced Course organizer.